 Has the new recruit been involved in the for-purpose space before this?

 Is your new recruit new to the sector?
 Do they understand the different funding models, the importance of measuring impact, how terminology, risk, compliance, flexibility and resilience in this sector can be quite different to a commercial business?
 What is their connection to your cause?
 Consider scheduling into those first weeks – where possible – a visit to your organisation’s front line.
-People for Purpose also run a monthly lunchtime seminar (Head & Heart) that provides a comprehensive introductory overview of the for-purpose space, while the Australian Institute of Company Directors provides short courses on Governance in the not-for-profit context.
+People for Purpose also run a monthly lunchtime workshop (Head & Heart) that provides a comprehensive introductory overview of the for-purpose space, while the Australian Institute of Company Directors provides short courses on Governance in the not-for-profit context.

 Consider asking your newly appointed Director for feedback on their onboarding process and tweak it for next time.